Sandeep-Kaur-GitHub/ShoeStoreInventoryApp/README.md

 Step14-Make sure you can’t go back to onboarding screens In the Shoe List screen:
-Step15-use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) Step16-Observe the shoes variable from the ViewModel Step17-Add a new layout item into the scrollview for each shoe.
+Step15-use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) Step16-Observe the shoes variable from the ViewModel Step17-Add new layout item into the scrollview for each shoe.